-The JD/MELP degree program is designed for students who wish to pursue a career in environmental law, take full advantage of the large and diverse environmental law curriculum at VLS, and supplement their study of environmental law and policy with interdisciplinary training in science, economics, communications, and public advocacy.
+The JD/MCEP degree program is designed for students who wish to pursue a career in environmental law, take full advantage of the large and diverse environmental law curriculum at VLS, and supplement their study of environmental law with skills-based training in climate policy, environmental justice, and advocacy.

 The JD/MERL degree program responds to the rapid growth of the alternative energy sector as well as the environmental problems associated with traditional energy production.
 The emergence of a smart electric grid and the prospects for electrifying the transportation sector are revolutionizing the energy field.
 The JD/MERL program provides students with practical training in public advocacy and writing for a legal policy audience, opportunities for independent research with support from faculty, and externships at organizations around the country and the world.